sleak-lbl/weekly-emails/items/spinup.md

 <https://anchor.fm/nersc-news/episodes/Spin--Interview-with-Cory-Snavely-and-Val-Hendrix-e1pa7p>.

 Attend an upcoming SpinUp workshop to learn to use Spin for your own science gateway projects!
-Applications for sessions that begin [Thursday February 4](https://www.nersc.gov/users/training/spin/) are now open.
+Applications for sessions that begin this week, [Thursday February 4](https://www.nersc.gov/users/training/spin/) are still open.
 SpinUp is hands-on and interactive, so space is limited.

 Participants will attend an instructional session and a hack-a-thon to learn about the platform, create running services, and learn maintenance and troubleshooting techniques.
 Local and remote participants are welcome.

-If you can't make the upcoming sessions, we'll hold additional sessions in April, June, August, October, and December.
+The next SpinUp workshop after this week starts April 15.
+If you can't make either of these upcoming sessions, we'll hold additional sessions in June, August, October, and December.

 See a video of Spin in action at the
 [Spin documentation](https://docs.nersc.gov/services/spin/) page.